Atlanta Truck Accident Lawyer

 Negligence is not always easy to show.
 For that reason, it’s important that you have evidence to back up your claim.
 This will give you a greater chance of success during settlement negotiations or if your case goes to trial.

-Note that after an accident it’s always good practice to document and photograph what you can.
-It’s also helpful to write down the contact information of any witnesses that can help corroborate your side of the story.
+Note that after an accident, it’s always good practice to document and photograph what you can.
+It’s also helpful to write down the contact information of any witnesses who can help corroborate your side of the story.

 How Can I Get Money After an Atlanta Truck Accident?